Meeting the Costs of a Health Professions Program

 Financial assistance is built in to most state-supported health professions graduate schools, which may cost half–and sometimes even a quarter–of what many private schools cost.

 Most health professions graduate students pay for their education through loans, usually secured through federal and/or state agencies.
 Because of this, it is very important to have a good credit rating at the time of application.
-Some general information about state loan forgiveness programs, National Health Service Corps (for persons intending to go into primary care and work in underserved communities), and military scholarships may be found on the AAMC website.
+Information about state loan forgiveness programs, National Health Service Corps (for persons intending to go into primary care and work in under served communities), military scholarships, and other resources may be found on the AAMC website via their articles Paying for Medical School and Guide to Money Management and Student Loans.

 The best source of detailed information about financial assistance will be the school that you plan to attend.
 Although some schools may provide specific information about financial aid at the time of interview, requests for financial assistance are usually not considered until after acceptance.
 Comparable information about financing dental, vet, physician assistant, and nurse practitioner graduate education is available through the web sites of professional schools’ associations, such as: